vietanh2000april/MWC-Radio-Broadcasting-Tech/materials.md

 > ![image](https://user-images.githubusercontent.com/47298653/121018924-25b67300-c7c9-11eb-80e1-ab54a431f432.png)

-<p>Two common semiconductor materials are germanium and silicon, to which small amounts of impurities such as indium, gallium, arsenic, or phosphorus are added to impart electrical charges to them.</p></br>
+<p>Two common semiconductor materials are germanium and silicon, to which small amounts of impurities such as indium, gallium, arsenic, or phosphorus are added to impart electrical charges to them.</p>

-A transistor is a sandwich of semiconductor materials with the same impurity in the two outer layers and a different impurity in the centre layer providing current carriers of opposite charge to those produced by the outer layers.</br>
+<p>A transistor is a sandwich of semiconductor materials with the same impurity in the two outer layers and a different impurity in the centre layer providing current carriers of opposite charge to those produced by the outer layers.</p>

-A transistor is an amplifier of current; the vacuum tube, in contrast, is an amplifier of voltage.</br>
+<p>A transistor is an amplifier of current; the vacuum tube, in contrast, is an amplifier of voltage.</p>

-The transistor produces an adequate supply of current carriers (electrons and holes) at room temperature and does not require a heated cathode as does the vacuum tube.</br>
+<p>The transistor produces an adequate supply of current carriers (electrons and holes) at room temperature and does not require a heated cathode as does the vacuum tube.</p>

-Thus the power required from the power supply is much reduced, less heat is produced, and the transistors and their circuitry can be packed into a smaller container and takes up less space.</br>
+<p>Thus the power required from the power supply is much reduced, less heat is produced, and the transistors and their circuitry can be packed into a smaller container and takes up less space.</p>

-Transistors are also physically much smaller than comparable electron tubes.
+<p>Transistors are also physically much smaller than comparable electron tubes.</p>

 ## Tuned circuits and the superheterodyne principle
 <p>For information (voice, music, television) to be transmitted, it must be attached to a radio-frequency carrier wave, which is then transmitted in a given frequency channel.</p>